 Reinhard Krauss is the Executive Director of the Academy for Judaic, Christian, and Islamic Studies.
-Since 2018 he also has taught Interreligious Studies as a Lecturer at the Center for the Study of Religion at UCLA.
+Since 2018 he has taught Inter-religious Studies as a Lecturer at the Center for the Study of Religion at UCLA.
 In addition, he is a member of the faculty of the New Theological Seminary of the West, and of Bayan Claremont, a Muslim graduate school in Southern California.

 Dr. Krauss has been a member of the Board of Directors of the University Religious Conference at UCLA since 2012 and is currently serving as a Vice-President of the organization.
 He also has served as President of the South Coast Interfaith Council as well as Harbor Interfaith Services.
 Dr. Krauss is a recipient of the ‘Interfaith Courage Award’ by the Council on American Islamic Relations (CAIR) and the United States Congress, as well as the ‘Interfaith Unity Award’ by the South Coast Interfaith Council.